 - the upper vagina is horizontal and rests upon the levator plate

 - the anatomy of the levator ani muscles

 - the role of the muscles, innervation and of the ligaments

-Our strategic choices for surgery
+Our strategic choices for prolapse surgery

-vaginal surgery should be considered since this can be done under local or epidural anesthesia i.e. traditional vaginal surgery as vaginal hysterectomy and / or vaginal wall repair and TOT for urinary incontinence
+In older women with health problems vaginal surgery under local or epidural anesthesia is preferable i.e.vaginal hysterectomy, and / or vaginal wall repair and TOT for urinary incontinence